 Schedule an Appointment for Microchip

-If you are interested in scheduling an appointment for microchip, contact Carmel Road Animal Hospital today.
+If you are interested in scheduling an appointment for microchip, contact Carmel Road Animal Hospital, My Charlotte Veterinarian Near Me, today.
 You can reach us at 704-900-6039.
 We are very conveniently located in south Charlotte and now serving Pineville, Matthews, Weddington, Marvin, Indian land, Fort mill and Rock hill areas.
 Our friendly and knowledgeable staff is happy to answer any questions you may have about microchipping or any of the other services we have to offer.

 Each year, millions of dogs and cats are euthanized in animal shelters across the country.
 A large percentage of these animals are lost pets.
 Our veterinarian at Carmel Road Animal Hospital recommends microchipping pets for added assurance should they wander away from home and become lost.